Last Updated on June 18, 2021

 1. Become a Facebook account manager.

 You might be surprised by the number of brands and even individuals looking for someone to manage their Facebook accounts, pages, and groups.
-If you always spend your time on Facebook, such a job suits you.
+If you always spend your time on Facebook, it’s high time you started making some more money.

 Having a degree in marketing or anything similar makes it easy to land such gigs.
 But your skills matter more.
 And you can learn about everything by taking one or two short courses on the subject.